Other Exercises

 He said, "Pete, you think you've changed, but you have not."

-He cocked his pistol, the trigger
+He his pistol, the trigger

 And shouted "let it start"